emdgroup/baybe/docs/userguide/parameters.md

 You can adjust fingerprint computation with parameters for `Fingerprint` classes from `scikit-fingerprints`.
 These can be specified via the `kwargs_fingerprint` in the `SubstanceParameter` class.
+Similarly, for fingerprints requiring conformers, the parameters for conformer computation can be specified via `kwargs_conformer`.

 ```python
 from baybe.parameters import SubstanceParameter